m2osw/prinbee/doc/JOURNAL.md

   The reason for this is to avoid repeating work multiple times on the exact same key.

+  **Important Note:** If the table is setup to keep all the possible versions of the data, the journal should not be merged since each instance should be saved in the final table.

 * User Data (Required, Type: User Defined)

-  The `User Data` is the user payload for this journal.
-In most cases this is a key to the data that requires processing.
-The user can define whatever fields necessary for his data.
+  The `User Data` is the user payload for this journal enty.
+In most cases, this is a key to the data that requires processing.
+The user can define whatever fields necessary for their data.

 ## Short Lived Tables